TeamREPENTOGON/REPENTOGON/docs/docs/renderer/BlendMode.md

 ---
 # Class "BlendMode"

-Determines how an image (either a [Sprite](../Sprite.md) as a whole or one of its [LayerStates](../LayerState.md))should blend with the elements rendered behind it.
-Used by [fxlayers.xml](https://wofsauge.github.io/IsaacDocs/rep/xml/fxlayers.html?h=blendMode) and various effects for multiplicative blending, but potentially has other uses.
+Determines how an image (either a [Sprite](../Sprite.md) as a whole or a [LayerState](../LayerState.md))should blend with the elements rendered behind it.
+Specifically, these parameters are used in calls to [glBlendFuncSeparate](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glBlendFuncSeparate.xml).

 ???+ info
     You can get this class by using the following functions: